Dedrickclark82/Dedrickclark82/README.md

 - 💞️ I’m looking to collaborate on projects that will enhance my understanding of the field
 - 📫 How to reach me is my email at dedrickclark15@gmail.com
 - 😄 Pronouns: ...
 He and him
-- ⚡ Fun fact: ...
-Laid back, funny fun, and kind -hearted individual
+- ⚡ Fun fact: ...I am a laid back, funny, fun, and a kind-hearted individual

 <!---
 Dedrickclark82/Dedrickclark82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.